-- 2. Procuring entities shall prescribe any technical specifications where appropriate: - (a) in terms of performance requirements rather than design or descriptive characteristics; and - (b) based on international standards, where applicable, otherwise on recognized national standards.
+- 2. A procuring entity shall prescribe any technical specifications, where appropriate: - (a) in terms of performance requirements rather than design or descriptive characteristics; and - (b) based on international standards, where applicable, otherwise on recognized national standards.

-3. Procuring entities shall not prescribe technical specifications that require or refer to a particular trademark or trade name, patent, design or type, specific origin or producer or supplier, unless there is no other sufficiently precise or intelligible way of describing the procurement requirements and provided that, in such cases, words such as "or equivalent" are included in the tender documentation.
+3. A procuring entity shall not prescribe technical specifications that require or refer to a particular trademark or trade name, patent, design or type, specific origin or producer or supplier, unless there is no other sufficiently precise or intelligible way of describing the procurement requirements and provided that, in such cases, words such as "or equivalent" are included in the tender documentation.

-4. Procuring entities shall not seek or accept, in a manner that would have the effect of precluding competition, advice that may be used in the preparation or adoption of any technical specification for a specific procurement from a person that may have a commercial interest in that procurement.
+4. A procuring entity shall not seek or accept, in a manner that would have the effect of precluding competition, advice that may be used in the preparation or adoption of any technical specification for a specific procurement from a person that may have a commercial interest in that procurement.